 Figures A.18 demonstrates these effects.
-The two plots show, for the G3000 grating at 50 degrees grating angle, what the wavelength coverage and efficiency for the on-axis and two off-axis positions is.
+The two plots show, for the PG3000 grating at 50 degrees grating angle, what the wavelength coverage and efficiency for the on-axis and two off-axis positions is.
 Note that for the full field (4 arcminutes off-axis) the simultaneous wavelength coverage is reduced and the efficiency can be as much as 50% lower for certain wavelengths.

-Figure A.18: Wavelength coverage and efficiency for the on-axis and two off-axis positions at +/- 2'(top panel) and +/- 4' (bottom panel).
+Figure A.18: Wavelength coverage and efficiency for the on-axis and two off-axis positions at +/-2' (top panel) and +/-4' (bottom panel).

-A.8 Fabry-Pérot System
+A.8 Narrow-band filter transmission curves